 We love using the KonMari Method when it comes to organizing our skincare and makeup stashes.
 A major reason our stuff gets so cluttered is that we have too much of it (thanks for the lesson, Marie!), so parting ways with products that don’t “spark joy” is a practical method for staying on top of your stash before it turns into a giant heap of chaos.

 You may have heard of the “Wardrobe Rule” in relation to cleaning out your closet.
 The rule challenges you to remember the last time you’ve worn a piece of clothing.
 If you haven’t worn it in the past year, it’s time to part ways with it.
 You can also apply this method to spring cleaning your skincare and makeup stash.
 Ask yourself, “Have I used this product within the last six months?”
 If not, you probably won’t be using it in the future.
 Next!

 Check Expiration Dates

-Fresh foods aren’t the only things in your apartment that will expire over time.
+Fresh foods aren’t the only things in your apartment that will expire.
 Makeup and skin care products also have expiration dates.
-Products become less potent, and their texture may turn if they’re out of date.
+Products become less potent as they age, and their texture may turn if they’re out of date.
 Toss anything you own that’s expired to ensure you have a stash of products that can work to their full potential.
-If you aren’t sure about the expiration dates of certain products, this guide can help!

 Keep It Seasonal